-1. To describe the proportion of individuals receiving Pfizer-BioNTech COVID-19 Vaccine, stratified by number of doses

-- 2. To describe-among individuals who have received a first dose of Pfizer-BioNTech COVID-19 Vaccine-the timing and type of second dose of COVID-19 vaccine (Pfizer-BioNTech COVID-19 Vaccine or other COVID-19 vaccine) - 3.
-To describe baseline characteristics (demographics and comorbidities) of individuals who have received at least 1 dose of Pfizer-BioNTech COVID-19 Vaccine and those with no record of COVID-19 vaccination of any type - 4.
-To describe-among individuals who have received 2 doses of Pfizer-BioNTech COVID-19 Vaccine-the timing and type of a third dose of COVID-19 vaccine (Pfizer-BioNTech COVID-19 Vaccine or other COVID-19 vaccine) - 5.
-To describe-among individuals aged 5 years and older who have received at least 2 doses in a primary series1 of Pfizer-BioNTech COVID-19 Vaccine-baseline characteristics (demographics and comorbidities) of individuals who received a third dose (either as an additional dose in a primary series1 or as a booster dose) of Pfizer-BioNTech COVID-19 Vaccine more than 2 months after the second dose and those with no record of a third dose of COVID-19 vaccination of any type - 6.
-Among pregnant women who have received 2 doses in a primary series of Pfizer-BioNTech COVID-19 Vaccine: To estimate the RR of safety events of interest (including myocarditis/pericarditis) following receipt of a third dose (either as an additional dose in a primary series or as a booster dose) received more than 2 months after the second dose of Pfizer-BioNTech COVID-19 Vaccine compared with that among individuals with no receipt of a third dose of any COVID-19 vaccine
+- 1. To describe the proportion of individuals receiving Pfizer-BioNTech BNT162b2 (original monovalent) COVID-19 Vaccine, stratified by number of doses - To describe-among individuals who have received a first dose of Pfizer-BioNTech BNT162b2 (original monovalent) COVID-19 Vaccine-the timing and type of second dose of COVID-19 vaccine (Pfizer-BioNTech BNT162b2 [original monovalent] COVID-19 Vaccine or other COVID-19 vaccine) - 3.
+To describe baseline characteristics (demographics and comorbidities) of individuals who have received at least 1 dose of Pfizer-BioNTech BNT162b2 (original monovalent) COVID-19 Vaccine and those with no record of COVID-19 vaccination of any type - 4.
+To describe-among individuals who have received 2 doses of Pfizer-BioNTech BNT162b2 (original monovalent) COVID-19 Vaccine-the timing and type of a third dose of COVID-19 vaccine (Pfizer-BioNTech BNT162b2 [original monovalent] COVID-19 Vaccine or other COVID-19 vaccine) - 5.
+To describe-among individuals aged 5 years and older who have received at least 2 doses in a primary series1 of Pfizer-BioNTech BNT162b2 (original monovalent) COVID-19 Vaccine-baseline characteristics (demographics and comorbidities) of individuals who received a third dose (either as an additional dose in a primary series1 or as a booster dose) of Pfizer-BioNTech BNT162b2 (original monovalent) COVID-19 Vaccine more than 2 months after the second dose and those with no record of a third dose of COVID-19 vaccination of any type - 6.
+Among pregnant women who have received 2 doses in a primary series of Pfizer-BioNTech BNT162b2 (original monovalent) COVID-19 Vaccine: To estimate the RR of safety events of interest (including myocarditis/pericarditis) following receipt of a third dose (either as an additional dose in a primary series1 or as a booster dose) received more than 2 months after the second dose of Pfizer-BioNTech BNT162b2 (original monovalent) COVID-19 Vaccine compared with that among individuals with no receipt of a third dose of any COVID-19 vaccine